 This means there’s room for companies to automate invoice management with RPA.
 RPA can monitor receipts, extract data, register invoices, send notifications, perform reconciliations, and more – all in a matter of minutes, not days.

+And one more from our TOP of RPA use cases in finance and accounting.
 At the end of every month, accountants in any organization must close the records for the month to verify and adjust account balances, generate accurate and consistent financial statements, and get ahead of any accounting or bank-related issues.

 This month-end financial closing process is a source of stress for accounting teams and CFOs: Long hours, frustrating bottlenecks, and tedious manual reconciliations.
 It requires accuracy, timeliness, and immense attention to detail.
 What’s more, it takes the complete attention of the accounting team: no other accounting function can be worked on during month-end closing time.